Shiby-Mathew/E-commerce-Back-End/README.md

 ## Usage

-- This application is used to manage employee/manager details
+- This application is an e-commerce platform, providing a suite of services to businesses of all sizes
-- All the information is stored in a database
+- Working with Express.js API to use Sequelize to interact with a MySQL database.
-- This is a command-line application, with multiple prompts for user inputs.
+- This app performs create, read, update, and delete operations using Sequelize models.
-- According to user's input, user can add, view, delete and update employee/manager details from database
+- This application is tested in Insomina

 ## Resources